Moroccan mafia: The Kaabouni organisation

 Port of Constanța, where 2.5 tons of cocaine was seized.

 Mimoun "Rocky" Kaabouni, who was nicknamed "The Moroccan Escobar", was born in Ben Taïeb, a village in the province of Nador.
 He grew up in Hoensbroek, in the Netherlands, where he and his brother owned a coffeeshop named Happy Days.
 While often visiting Amsterdam, he eventually started meeting big names within the Moroccan mafia with whom he maintained regular contact.
 Mimoun left the Netherlands for southern Spain and Romania, where he founded his own criminal organisation made up of Lithuanians and Colombians.
-Mimoun, who was already bringing in tons of cocaine through the ports of Antwerp, Rotterdam, Amsterdam and Algeciras, wanted to create a new route in Romania through the port of Constanța.
+Mimoun, who was already bringing in tons of cocaine through the ports of Antwerp, Rotterdam, Amsterdam, and Algeciras, wanted to create a new route in Romania through the port of Constanța.
 He is currently serving a 19-year prison sentence in Romania for a record seizure of 2.5 tons of cocaine (the biggest seizure of cocaine in the country's history).
-Mimoun was arrested in 2016 when he tried to leave Spain through the Málaga Airport after the seizure in Romania, which was worth 600 million euros.
-It was one of the largest drug seizures in Eastern-European history.
+Mimoun was arrested in 2016 when he tried to leave Spain through the Málaga Airport after the seizure in Romania, which was worth €600 million.
+It was one of the largest drug seizures in Eastern European history.

 The Mixers clan

 The Mixers (also known as the Sebabti crime family), is a Moroccan crime family made up of five brothers who were born in Borgerhout, Antwerp, and originate from Berkane in north-eastern Morocco.
-The Mixers are suspected of having collaborated with Colombian cartels, where they had the role of smuggling drugs through the Port of Antwerp, and supplying criminal organizations all over Europe.
+The Mixers are suspected of having collaborated with Colombian cartels, where they had the role of smuggling drugs through the Port of Antwerp, and supplying criminal organisations all over Europe.
 The organisation became active in the early 2000s, and they are considered to be the oldest drug trafficking network which is still active in Antwerp.
 They are also considered to be one of the 5 Moroccan drug clans who control the cocaine trade in the port of Antwerp.

 The Mixers are seen by Belgian politicians as one of the most dangerous Belgian drug networks in the country, due to their excessive criminal staff and large numbers of people who are hired in exchange for large sums of money.
 In the summer of 2018, one of the Mixers was spotted in Tangier driving an exclusive Bentley Continental GT.

 In 2017, the Port of Antwerp once again broke an intercepted drug record.
 The Mixers were among the main suspects.
 The Belgian special services have joined forces with the Moroccan authorities to investigate this family in Morocco.
-The Moroccan police intercepted 10.2 million euros in cash in a 400,000 euro apartment in Tangier, alongside a villa in Berkane, as well as several luxury boats on the Saïdia coast.
+The Moroccan police intercepted €10.2 million in cash in a €400,000 apartment in Tangier, alongside a villa in Berkane, as well as several luxury boats on the Saïdia coast.

 In 2019, a significant number of bombs and grenades were thrown in several neighbourhoods of Antwerp which were aimed at rival gangs.
 According to the mayor of Antwerp, Bart De Wever, the perpetrators would have been hired men working for the Mixers clan.